“I thank my God always concerning you for the grace of God which was given to you by Christ Jesus…”

 which was given to you by Christ Jesus,

-In the Greek, this phrase precedes the statement “I am thankful.”
+In Greek, this phrase precedes the statement, “I am thankful.”
 The provision of grace by Christ is the reason for Paul’s thanksgiving.
-This is more than the grace that saves the soul; it is includes any grace for living the Christian life.
+This is more than the grace that saves the soul; it includes any grace for living the Christian life.
 Thanksgiving is a response to grace.

 Grace is always “given.”
 God gives all the grace we need at the point of salvation.
 Until God forgives and gives a person eternal life, there is nothing for which Paul can give thanks.